Reel SF

 … in 1924 … this is the mailroom where the papers were bundled up prior to sending them down to the delivery trucks.
 The employees are all obediently posing for photographer Gabriel Moulin.
 (Photo by Moulin Studios).

 Then … We see a vendor selling the papers on the corner of 5th Street, opposite the Chronicle building.
-The fenced garden fronts the U.S. Mint just off the frame on the left and on the right is the 5th Street Stage Terminal at the corner of Jessie, owned by the Pickwick Stage Lines.
+The fenced garden fronts the U.S. Mint just off the frame on the left side and on the right is the 5th Street Stage Terminal at the corner of Jessie, owned by the Pickwick Stage Lines.
 Market Street crosses in the distance.

 … and Now, the 5-globe streetlight and an updated fire hydrant can still be seen at this corner today.
-The Pickwick Hotel across 5th on the right, built in 1928, incorporated the stage terminal which later became a Greyhound terminal (featured in the 1947 movie Dark Passage).
+The Pickwick Hotel across 5th on the right, built in 1928, incorporated the Stage Terminal which later became a Greyhound Terminal (featured in the 1947 movie Dark Passage).
 It has long since closed down.

 Click in this box to search this site ...